 - When the dismissal bell rings for lunch/breakfast, WALK, DO NOT RUN, to the cafeteria.
-Form a single line extending toward the wall with the vending machine.
+Form a single line extending toward the Concession Stand.
 Students are not allowed in the halls during the lunch hour. - Students can obtain hot lunch/breakfast by entering their four-digit lunch account pin number into a designated keypad in the cafeteria. - All lunch/breakfast account payments will be accepted in the student office. - Students are to take only the portion of food which they intend to eat; food is not to be given to students who have not purchased a lunch. - Students are to eat breakfast and lunch in the cafeteria.
 NO one should leave the cafeteria with food. - Open campus is available for eligible students in grades 10-12 is on foot only during the lunch period.
 Students may not leave campus in vehicles.
-Accessing cars during lunch is prohibited unless the student is granted permission from the student office. - Students found accessing vehicles will have open campus revoked. - In order to be eligible for open campus, a student must not be on the F list and must not have any active discipline.
+Accessing cars during lunch is prohibited unless the student is granted permission from the student office. - Students found accessing vehicles will have open campus revoked. - In order to be eligible for open campus, a student must not be on the F list and must not have any active discipline. - The F List is run at the beginning of each week.
+No changes to the list will be made once it is run.